Spacerat/spacerat.github.io/_drafts/2020-03-14-Information-Value-Multiple-Variables.md

                          &=& $25.08m
 \end{eqnarray}$$

-Based on what we know, we should probably decide to run the campaign, because we expect to lose more if we don't than if we do.
+Based on what we know, should we decide to run the campaign?
+That depends on our risk tolerance - if we don't have $5m to lose, we might be more sensitive to actual losses than missed profits.

+However, let's keep things simple and say that we'll take whichever option has the lowest risk.
+This policy is our **decision rule**.
+It results in a "default" decision to run the campaign, and means that our Overall EOL is currently $1.28m

 But just to be safe, shouldn't we spend a bit on a survey to refine our estimate of the chance of failure?

 Let's imagine we can buy *perfect information*.
 We'd definitely do it for $1, and definitely not for $100m.
 In which case, what's the maximum we should pay?
 The theory goes that given our current level of uncertainty, we would pay up to $1.28m to confirm that the campaign won't fail.
-Despite the fact that we might lose up to $5m, any more than $1.28m and we're paying more than the expected value of our loss.
+Despite the fact that we might lose up to $5m, any more than $1.28m and we're paying more than our expected loss.

-Conversely, if our default option was to reject the campaign, we're throwing away an 'expected' $25.08m, so that's how much we should spend for perfect information on whether it will succeed.
-If we pay more, we will end up having paid more for the information than we expect to gain.
+Conversely, if our default option was to reject the campaign, we're throwing away an 'expected' $25.08m, so it would probably be worth spending a lot more to make sure we're not missing out.
+However, if we pay more than $25.08m, we're paying more than we expect to gain.

+This is what the book calls the Expected Value of Perfect Information (EVPI).
+We've calculated it for the entire model, but what if we can get perfect information for just one variable?

 ## The value of information for a single variable